QM-Quality-Manager/developer-integration-examples/examples/directory/iam-provisioning-api.md

 #### Transaction Status Values

 - `OPEN` - Transaction is accepting operations
-- `COMMITTED` - Transaction has been committed for processing
+- `COMMITTED` - Transaction has been committed and scheduled for processing
 - `PROCESSING` - Background job is executing operations
-- `COMPLETED` - All operations have been processed
+- `COMPLETED` - All operations have been processed (check failedOperations for partial failures)
 - `FAILED` - Transaction processing failed
-- `ROLLED_BACK` - Transaction was rolled back

 #### Response Fields